American Opioid Addiction Epidemic

 Fortunately, ibogaine treatment for opiate addiction is extremely effective for many of Purdue Pharma’s pain-management products, including, but not limited to: OxyContin, hydromorphone, oxycodone, fentanyls, codeine, MS Contin (controlled-release morphine sulfate), and hydrocodone.

-Most of Purdue Pharma’s narcotic analgesics are highly compatible with ibogaine drug treatment.
+Most of Purdue Pharma’s narcotic analgesics are highly compatible with ibogaine treatment for drug dependence.
 Their drugs are usually pure agonists, and relatively short-acting opioids, with no extended half-life.
 In short: they’re very similar to heroin.
 At Clear Sky Recovery’s ibogaine clinic, we have extensive experience with treating patients for OxyContin dependence.

 If you, or a loved one, are experiencing the consequences of OxyContin dependence, please feel free to contact us, and we’ll help you assess the suitability of ibogaine drug treatment for your particular situation.